buttplugio/buttplug-js/packages/buttplug-node-bluetoothle-manager/README.md

 Patreon](http://patreon.com/qdot)!
 Every donation helps us afford more hardware to reverse, document, and write code for!

-## IMPORTANT BUILD NOTE

-**DO NOT USE YARN TO INSTALL THIS**

-Installing with yarn will break the native dependencies required for this package.
-Only use 'npm install' to install this.
-Afterwards, using yarn is fine.

 ## Installation

 To install buttplug-js in your node project via npm, a simple add call